AndrewMorrow/express-template-mdb/README.md

 ## Description

 This is an express template with user authentication baked in ready to connect to your favorite front-end technology.
-It utilizes Passport, and JSON web token for authentication purposes.
-There is a forgot password functionality built in using nodemailer to send the password reset email and handlebars as a templating engine for the email.
+It utilizes Passport, and jsonwebtoken for authentication purposes with basic auth routes for logging in and registering are already defined.
+Baked in is a forgot password feature that utilizes handlebars to send a template of your styling choice to the user with nodemailer.

 ---